kenwheeler/slick/README.markdown

 Copyright (c) 2014 Ken Wheeler

-Dual licensed under the MIT and GPL licenses.
+Licensed under the MIT license.

 Free as in Bacon.